Judge Shuts Down Multimillion-Dollar Loophole In Election Law

 Howell set a 45-day deadline for the FEC to replace the invalid regulation.
 FEC commissioners had no comment Monday on how they would respond and whether they would seek to appeal the ruling.
 An appeal is considered unlikely because it would require all four votes on the commission, a six-member panel with two vacancies.
 The commission is evenly divided, with two Republicans, a Democrat and a Democratic-leaning independent.

 CREW's lawsuit focused on FEC treatment of spending by the 501(c)(4) group Crossroads GPS, and Crossroads intervened as a defendant.
-The group's leadership didn't respond to requests for comment Monday.
+Spokesman Chris Pack said Monday evening, "This was wrongly decided and we will proceed accordingly after reviewing an array of legal options."
 Crossroads GPS spent $71 million on independent expenditures in 2012, the cycle examined in the lawsuit.
 It was dormant in the 2016 elections.